 Some developers, schools and businesses are also succeeding through water-sensitive urban design.
 Good design is essential for reducing water use as well as for managing stormwater and enhancing recharge.
 The department is advising land developers in Perth’s new growth areas on opportunities to access tradeable water entitlements, water sensitive urban design and, where needed, options for additional water supplies.

-Some agricultural businesses have become very efficient through contemporary technologies, irrigation schedules, improved maintenance and better management.
+Some agricultural businesses have become very efficient through use of contemporary technologies, irrigation schedules, improved maintenance and better management.
 The combination of crop types, crop areas and the type of irrigation systems used can also boost water efficiency.
 State Government has invested $600,000 in a North Wanneroo water use efficiency grants program and is investing a further $1 million to develop a new water use efficiency grants program for horticulture outside of North Wanneroo, affected by reductions to licences under the Gnangara plan, including the Swan Valley.

 Leaders in water efficiency and innovation are showing that we can all adjust to a drying climate by rethinking how we use water.

 Boosting water supplies

 Groundwater replenishment where large volumes of highly treated recycled water are recharged back into deep aquifers to augment our drinking water.
 Construction of Perth’s first full-scale Groundwater Replenishment Scheme at the Beenyup facility in Craigie is now completed with a capacity to recharge 14 GL of recycled water into groundwater for storage and abstraction each year.
-Planning is underway to double the schemes capacity to recharge 28 GL each year.
+Work is underway to double the scheme’s capacity to 28 GL each year.

 Managed aquifer recharge where water is infiltrated back into an aquifer through reinjection bores or ponds, basins and trenches for later use or to benefit the environment.
-Well considered location and design will deliver benefits for local water users and the environment.
+Well considered location and design can deliver benefits for local water users and the environment.